kuehnerh/bookmarx-parent/README.md

 ### Backend

-#### Start Backend on dev machine
+#### Start Backend on your development machine
-Start: Run `schwarz.it.ae.bookmarx.BookmarxBackendApplication` it in your favourite IDE.
+Run `schwarz.it.ae.bookmarx.BookmarxBackendApplication` it in your favourite IDE.